apache/druid/docs/content/configuration/index.md

 |`maxIntermediateRows`|Can be used to lower the value of `druid.query.groupBy.maxIntermediateRows` for this query.|None|
 |`maxResults`|Can be used to lower the value of `druid.query.groupBy.maxResults` for this query.|None|
 |`useOffheap`|Set to true to store aggregations off-heap when merging results.|false|

+## Realtime nodes

+Configuration for the deprecated realtime node can be found [here](../configuration/realtime.html).